-Tasmar in clinical trials
+Tasmar in clinical trials for Parkinson’s

 It may cause liver damage, so regular blood tests are required to monitor liver function.
-These should be done every two to four weeks in the first six months of treatment and then as deemed necessary by the doctor.
+These should be done every two to four weeks in the first six months of treatment and then as deemed necessary by the physician.

 Getting off Tasmar can lead to withdrawal symptoms, so it should not be stopped suddenly.